 After the system successfully creates a local copy of the Integration Repository data file, next time when you connect to the database, you will find the IRep Data File field appears in the Operation dialog indicating where your local copy exists with the creation date and time as part of the file name.

-Click No to query the Integration Repository data file from the live database you are connecting to display the Integration Repository tree.
+- Click No to query the Integration Repository data file from the live database you are connecting to display the Integration Repository tree. - Click Next in the Operation page to open the Oracle Applications Module Browser.